Seeing the Bigger Picture:

 Visual Art, the Social Brain and Dementia

-Through visual art, the Thinking Eyes project aims to understand the relationship between perception, identity and communication in people with different dementias.
-Participants with and without dementias are presented with various forms of visual art and complex imagery.
-An eye tracker records where people look and in what order, and they are invited to give their subjective evaluation of the visual art and images.
-By means of a special wristband we also measure participants' electrodermal and heartrate responses to the visual artworks.
+Through visual art, the Thinking Eyes project aims to understand the relationship between perception, identity and communication in people living with and without different dementias.
+Participants are presented with various forms of visual art and complex imagery.
+An eye tracker records where people look and in what order, and using the Visual Thinking Strategies (VTS) method they are invited to give their subjective evaluation of the visual art and images.
+By means of a special wristband participants' electrodermal and heartrate responses to the visual artworks are also captured.

 Taking part in the research

 Who can take part?

 - Young female and male adults, neurologically healthy, aged 20 – 30

 - Senior male adults, neurologically healthy, aged 50+

 - Senior female and male adults diagnosed with early stage typical Alzheimer's Disease

 - Senior female and male adults diagnosed with early stage Frontotemporal Dementia / Primary Progressive Aphasia, all variants